 - Offer a friendly and caring environment where children can learn to interact with other children and new adults.

-- Encourage imaginative play
+- Encourage imaginative play through creative role play.

-- Promote co-ordination and physical skills
+- Promote co-ordination and physical skills through daily outdoor provision.

-- Encourage social skills and acceptable behaviour
+- Encourage social skills and positive behaviour.

 - Prepare children for school by promoting their independence and self- confidence.